-- a.
-Admission Grade Point Averages (AGPA) see §14.2.1. - b.
-Fall/Winter and/or Spring/Summer Grade Point Averages are reported on transcripts and is used by most Faculties to determine academic standing. - c.
-Term Grade Point Average may be calculated at the end of Fall, Winter, Spring or Summer, and used to determine eligibility for reexamination (see §23.5.5). - d.
-Promotion and Graduation Grade Point Averages are Faculty specific and are defined in the Faculty sections of the Calendar. - e.
+Admission Grade Point Averages (AGPA) see Transfer from a Postsecondary Institutions.

+Fall/Winter and/or Spring/Summer Grade Point Averages are reported on transcripts and is used by most Faculties to determine academic standing.

+Term Grade Point Average may be calculated at the end of Fall, Winter, Spring or Summer, and used to determine eligibility for reexamination (see Reexaminations).

+Promotion and Graduation Grade Point Averages are Faculty specific and are defined in the Faculty sections of the Calendar.

 Faculty Grade Point Average (FGPA): The Faculty Grade Point Average (FGPA) is a cumulative measure of a student's grade points obtained while registered in a Faculty in all years and terms, including Spring/Summer.
 FGPA is a weighted average obtained by dividing the total grade points earned by the total units of course weight attempted.
 The FGPA is currently used by the Faculty of Arts.